rust-lang/book/nostarch/chapter18.md

 know all the types that might be used with the code that’s using trait objects, so it doesn’t know which method implemented on which type to call.
 Instead, at runtime, Rust uses the pointers inside the trait object to know which method to call.
 This lookup incurs a runtime cost that doesn’t occur with static dispatch.
-Dynamic dispatch also prevents the compiler from choosing to inline a method’s code, which in turn prevents some optimizations, and Rust has some rules about where you can and cannot use dynamic dispatch, called *dyn compatibility* at *https://doc.rust-lang.org/reference/items/traits.html#dyn-compatibility*.
+Dynamic dispatch also prevents the compiler from choosing to inline a method’s code, which in turn prevents some optimizations, and Rust has some rules about where you can and cannot use dynamic dispatch, called *dyn compatibility*.
+Those rules are beyond the scope of this discussion, but you can read more about them in the reference.
 However, we did get extra flexibility in the code that we wrote in Listing 18-5 and were able to support in Listing 18-9, so it’s a trade-off to consider.

 ## Implementing an Object-Oriented Design Pattern